IIIF/api/source/api/presentation/2.0/index.md

     Usage:
     {: .usage}
     * A manifest _SHOULD_ have a thumbnail image that represents the entire object or work.
-    * A sequence _MAY_ have a thumbnail, particularly if there are multiple sequences in a single manifest.
+    * A sequence _MAY_ have a thumbnail and _SHOULD_ have a thumbnail if there are multiple sequences in a single manifest.
 Each of the thumbnails _SHOULD_ be different.
-    * A canvas _SHOULD_ have a thumbnail, particularly if there are multiple images or resources that make up the representation.
+    * A canvas _MAY_ have a thumbnail and _SHOULD_ have a thumbnail if there are multiple images or resources that make up the representation.
-    * A content resource _MAY_ have a thumbnail, particularly if there is a choice of resource.
+    * A content resource _MAY_ have a thumbnail and _SHOULD_ have a thumbnail if it is an option in a choice of resources.

 ####  4.2.
 Rights and Licensing Properties